 With respect to the firms listed below, no PCAOB inspections have been completed even though four or more years have passed since the end of the calendar year in which they first issued an audit report while registered with the PCAOB.

 Inclusion on this list should not be construed to support any positive or negative inferences about the quality of the firm's audit work, its systems, policies, procedures, or practices.

 For more detail about these rules and the PCAOB's decision to publish this information, please see PCAOB Release No. 2009-003, Final Rule Concerning the Timing of Certain Inspections of Non-U.S. Firms, and Other Issues Relating to Inspections of Non-U.S. Firms (June 25, 2009), issued in connection with the PCAOB's adoption of PCAOB Rule 4003(g); and PCAOB Release No. 2008-007, Rule Amendments Concerning the Timing of Certain Inspections of Non-U.S. Firms, and Other Issues Relating to Inspections of Non-U.S. Firms (Dec.
 4, 2008), issued in connection with the PCAOB's adoption of PCAOB Rule 4003(f).

-Since the previous update dated as of June 30, 2014, the PCAOB concluded a cooperative arrangement with the Danish audit regulator that provides a framework for the PCAOB to conduct joint inspections in Denmark.
+In August 2015, the PCAOB concluded a cooperative arrangement with the Greek audit regulator that provides a framework for the PCAOB to resume joint inspections in Greece.

 June 30, 2010